 - a language immersion program (for a language in which prior classroom study can be demonstrated).

 Grants are not available for ILR Credit Internships, Cornell Abroad programs, ILR Exchange programs, credit-bearing programs, program tuition and fees, or for travel to a student's home country.

-To apply, email the documents listed below to Tamara Ingram at email@example.com by the grant deadline Please include the following in the subject line: "ILR International Grant Proposal for Summer Break 2017 Travel."
+To apply, email the documents listed below to Miguelina Tabar at email@example.com by the grant deadline Please include the following in the subject line: "ILR International Grant Proposal for Winter Break 2019 Travel."

-A. ILR International Travel Grant Application: ILR Travel Grant Application (PDF, 53 KB) (If you experience difficulty filling out the PDF version of the application, you can access a Word version here: ILR Travel Grant Application (DOC, 50 KB).)
+A. ILR International Travel Grant Application: ILR Travel Grant Application (PDF, 53 KB) (If you experience difficulty filling out the PDF version of the application, you can access a Word version here: ILR Travel Grant Application Winter 2018.doc (DOC, 50 KB)

 B. A detailed description of the proposed activity, including an overview of how it will enhance or supplement your ILR education, your learning objectives/goals, expected outcome(s), etc.

 C. A budget (download a sample travel budget (PDF, 187 KB)) indicating the amount and proposed use of funds (max: $2,000--graduate students should not use this grant as a primary source of funding and must show other sources of support)

 D. A letter from the host organization indicating willingness to accept the student for the proposed activity, or from your project facilitator if doing honors thesis research

 E. A letter of recommendation from an ILR faculty member (This letter should address the specific merits of your proposal, expected outcomes, and budget.
 Allow time for faculty to review your proposal well in advance of the deadline.
 The letter can be sent to Miguelina Tabar, any time before the deadline.)